Speakers & Panelists

 Mark Klann has been in the construction business for 35 years and was one of the original eight people to start up Astar Capital Management, Inc. (Astar Capital) in 2002.
 His experience and knowledge in the residential and multi-family construction field has proven invaluable to the company and management groups working with Astar Capital and its sister company Cardinal Capital Management, Inc. (Cardinal Capital).

-Megan Levy is Local Energy Programs Manager, Wisconsin Office of Energy Innovation.
-A graduate of the University of Wisconsin-Madison, Levy has spent a decade working with building energy efficiency both in the low-income weatherization program and with the Wisconsin State Energy Office (now known as the Wisconsin Office of Energy Innovation).
+Megan Levy is the Local Energy Programs Manager at the Wisconsin Office of Energy Innovation.
+A graduate of the University of Wisconsin-Madison, Levy has spent more than a decade working with building energy efficiency both in the low-income weatherization program and with the Wisconsin State Energy Office (now known as the Wisconsin Office of Energy Innovation).

 Joseph Moore serves as the City Manager of Fond du Lac, Wisconsin.
 He is the chief executive of the city leading an organization of over 350 people whose budget exceeds $100 million.
 His experience includes military leadership around the world having served as commander of military communities in Europe and Asia and as a policy advisor at the Pentagon.